jboss-developer/jboss-migration-center/_snippets/migration_planning.md

 Cultural factors
 : * Is decision making bottom-up or  top-down?
   * Is high quality valued more than low cost?
-  * How important is leading versus trailing edge?

 Budget
-: * Which is more important: controlling CAPEX/OPEX or maximizing TCO/ROI?
+: * With respect to software purchases and new product implementation, how are expenses calculated? in terms of CAPEX or OPEX?
+  * How do you model your business justification for a major IT initiative?
+Do you take an ROI or a TCO approach?

 Taking these considerations into account for the migration plan will avoid unpleasant surprises and help ensure a the migration objectives are met.

-A SWOT assessment (strengths, weaknesses, opportunities and threats) can also be a valuable tool.
-It can  help further define an organization's readiness, by matching up strengths and weakness, opportunities and threats, from which a plan can be developed to leverage strengths to overcome weaknesses.
+A SWOT assessment (strengths, weaknesses, opportunities and threats) can be used to determine how prepared an organization is to execute on a migration plan.
+It can  help define an organization's readiness, that is, what is working well, and what needs to be changed or improved.
+After assessing their strengths and weakness, opportunities and threats, organizations can develop a plan to overcome the weaknesses and leverage their strengths.

 Phase III: Strategic Migration Plan
 -----------------------------------